 Which messages cause people to comply?
 Robert Cialdini’s new book addresses this question.
 Pre-Suasion is a revolutionary way to influence and persuade.
 Pre-suasion operates by creating favorable conditions a few moments before trying to influence.
 This is a powerful book, and not without its ethical concerns.
 Continue reading “Pre-Suasion by Robert Cialdini”

-Think about how an infant learns to walk.
-He doesn’t give up the first time he falls down.
-He doesn’t think to himself, “This walking stuff is not for me.
+Perfectionists tend to have unrealistic expectations of themselves and other people.
+Yet mistakes are a necessary part of learning.
+We should be kind to ourselves because we all have to start somewhere.
+Think about how infants learn to walk.
+They don’t give up the first time they fall down.
+An infant doesn’t think, “This walking stuff is not for me.
 I’m no good at it.
 I’ll crawl through life.”
-Continue reading “Perfectionism will kill your writing”
+Continue reading “Perfectionism stops you from starting”

 Reviewed by Christopher Richards